SpencerPao/GANs_Artwork/README.md

 pip install -r requirements.txt
 ```
 ### Data
 The abstract folder contains the data.
-This is representation of where the data exists on your local.
+This is a representation of where the data exists on your local.
 ```
 root
 ├───data